FenyoLab/EC_codeximaging/docs/README_celesta.md

 You have two options when running CELESTA:

 ### A. *(Recommended)* **Run steps separately**
 This gives you more control over each step.
-Furthermore, this allows you to test a bunch of thresholds on an existing CELESTA object rather than having to build the object from scratch every time.
+It also allows you to test a bunch of thresholds on an existing CELESTA object rather than having to build the object from scratch every time.

 #### 1. First run `celesta_create_obj.sh` to create a CELESTA object.